SoarinSkySagar/diversion2k24/README.md

 [Include information about the license of your project.
 For example, MIT License, Apache License, etc.]

 Contact:
-If you have any questions or feedback, feel free to contact the project maintainer:
+If you have any questions or feedback, feel free to contact the project maintainers :

 Sagar Rana
 Sk Md Rizwan